kubeflow/example-seldon/workflows/serving-tf-mnist-workflow.md

    * The github revision to use for cloning the repo (can be a branch name)
  * docker-user
    * The Docker user to use when pushing an image to DockerHub
- * push-image
+ * build-push-image
-   * Whether to push the image to an external repo on DockerHub (true/false)
+   * Whether to build and push the image to an external repo on DockerHub (true/false)